mattb20/CV/README.md

 #### Communication

-From my experience in teaching, I was required to communicate with a wide range of people (students, fellow colleagues, parents) on a wide range of topics.
-I particularly loved communicating abstract and complex mathematical ideas to my students in a way that allowed them to feel confident in applying these ideas.
-I have now added to my communication skills at Makers by working in a team on projects and regularly pair programming.

 During my time at university I spent a semester at Brooke House Sixth Form College assisting the teaching staff inside and outside of A Level Mathematics lessons.
 This involved spending an afternoon at the college each week.
 My tasks were to communicate with the class teacher to ensure I knew which topics were being covered